geometric3d/assignment2/README.md

 **Instructions**
   1. Compute the camera matrix `P` using the provided 2D-3D correspondences.
   2. We provide a set of 3D surface points in `data/q1/bunny_pts.npy`.
 Project these points to the image using your calculated `P`.
 See the example below.
-  3. We provide the 8 vertices of the bounding box in `data/q1/bunny_bd.npy`.
+  3. We provide the 12 edges of the bounding box in `data/q1/bunny_bd.npy`.
+Each line contains 6 numbers, where every 3 numbers denote 1 point.
 Project these points to the image and draw the cuboid.
 See the example below.

   | Surface Points  | Bounding Box |
   | ----------- | ----------- |